utdata/thcic-pudf/README.md

 ### Data processing notebooks

+- [01-process-lists](https://utdata.github.io/thcic-pudf/01-process-lists.html) defines various lists of codes and columns used within other notebooks.
 - [01-process-loop](https://utdata.github.io/thcic-pudf/01-process-loop.html) is the method used to find all uncomplicated deliveries from the raw THCIC files.
 - [01-t1-process-test](https://utdata.github.io/thcic-pudf/01-t1-process-test.html) shows the processing logic in more detail using test data.
 - [01-t2-process-compare](https://utdata.github.io/thcic-pudf/01-t2-process-compare.html) compares the results of the loop script to the test script when both are processed using test data.